 The reality is that small and vulnerable states encounter well-documented challenges in accessing international climate finance.
 MORE

-Jamaica received a US$0.6 million grant to fund REDD+ readiness actions as part of its Forest Policy, through the support of the Commonwealth Climate Finance Access Hub.
+Through the support of the Hub, Jamaica has received a US$0.6 million grant to fund REDD+ readiness actions as part of its Forest Policy.
 MORE